 By fully integrating research into our organisation we can outperform organisations that do not, leading to better quality care and improved use of resources.
 A lot of health research is carried out in the NHS, with recruitment and follow-up often taking place in clinical settings.
 We see 100% of acute, mental health and specialist trusts taking part in research and an increasing number of research studies being undertaken in the community and primary care.

-NHS England and NHS Improvement are key delivery partners of the Government’s National Vision For Clinical Research published in March 2021 and the underpinning implementation plan published in June 2021 and The Life Sciences Vision published in July 2021.
+NHS England are a key delivery partner of the Government’s National Vision For Clinical Research published in March 2021 and the underpinning implementation plan published in June 2021 and The Life Sciences Vision published in July 2021.

 In November 2021, the guidance Making research matter was published setting out a policy framework for developing and investing in nursing related research activity across the NHS.